New Tour

 Day 6: Konya → Beyşehir

-We start the day with a walking tour of Konya’s historic core.
-Front stage and centre is Alaaddin Keykubad Mosque, built during the golden age of the Seljuk Empire in the 12th and 13th centuries AD.
-We also peek into a nearby food bazaar to stimulate our senses before heading into the mausoleum of Rumi, a highly revered medieval Islamic poet who draws millions to his turquoise-domed tomb.
-But we won’t linger around for too long because today we’re back in the saddle for a big ride!
-Following a 30-minute transfer from Konya, we begin cycling on quiet country roads that reveal vast, rolling vistas of the Anatolian plateau, filled with golden wheat fields.
-We take a steady pace, conquer a couple of climbs, and stop for refreshments in rustic villages.
-Our ride concludes at Eflatun Pinar, a 3,300-year-old stone monument built by the Hittites at the source of a natural spring.
-From here, it is a short transfer to Beyşehir, a lesser-visited city sitting on the shores of Türkiye’s largest freshwater lake.
-The evening is free to stroll the lakeside promenade and follow your nose to an independent dinner at one of the many local eateries in town.
+We start the day with a visit to the mausoleum of Rumi, the highly revered 13th-century Islamic mystic and poet who draws millions of pilgrims to his turquoise-domed tomb every year.
+But we won’t linger for too long because today we’re back in the saddle for a big ride!
+Following a 30-minute transfer from Konya, we begin cycling on quiet country roads that reveal vast, rolling vistas of the Anatolian plateau, filled with poplar trees, wheat fields, and farming communities.
+We take a steady pace, conquer a couple of climbs, drink plenty of tea, and refuel with a lunch of Etli Ekmek — a long, thin, oven-baked flatbread topped with spiced meat.
+Our ride concludes at Eflatun Pınar, a 3,300-year-old stone monument built by the Hittites at the source of a natural spring.
+From here, it is a short transfer to Beyşehir, a lesser-visited city sitting on the shores of a massive freshwater lake framed by the snow-capped peaks of the Taurus Mountains.
+The evening is free to stroll the lakeside promenade and follow your nose to an independent dinner at one of the local eateries in town.

 Ali Bilir Hotel